The Bumble Bee

 The Bumble Bee - Scottish Country Dancing Instruction VideoDance Information

-A bumblebee is any of over 250 species in the genus Bombus, part of Apidae, one of the bee families.This genus is the only extant group in the tribe Bombini, though a few extinct related genera (e.g., Calyptapis) are known from fossils.
-They are found primarily in higher altitudes or latitudes in the Northern Hemisphere, although they are also found in South America, where a few lowland tropical species have been identified.
+A bumblebee is any of over 250 species in the genus Bombus, part of Apidae, one of the bee families.This genus is the only surviving group in the tribe Bombini, though a few extinct related genera, such as *Calyptapis*, are known from fossils.
+They are mainly found in higher altitudes or latitudes of the Northern Hemisphere but also occur in South America, where some lowland tropical species have been identified.

 European bumblebees have also been introduced to New Zealand and Tasmania.
 Female bumblebees can sting repeatedly, but generally ignore humans and other animals.